-Prokofiev left Russia in the wake of the 1917 October Revolution, establishing himself in the West with concert tours around the United States and Europe.
-He lived briefly in New York and Germany, and then settled in Paris in 1923.
-In that epicenter of the musical avant-garde, Prokofiev made a splash with his colorful and spiky scores, especially his ballets.
+Sergei Prokofiev left Russia in the wake of the 1917 October Revolution, establishing himself in the West with concert tours around the United States and Europe.
+He lived briefly in New York and Germany, and then he settled in Paris in 1923.
+In that epicenter of the musical avant-garde, Prokofiev made a splash with his colorful and incisive scores, especially his ballets.

 In 1924, a choreographer and fellow Russian expatriate, Boris Romanov, commissioned a new ballet from Prokofiev for a touring troupe based in Germany.
-Romanov’s small company traveled with only a handful of musicians, so Prokofiev limited himself to a scoring of oboe, clarinet, violin, viola and double bass.
+Romanov’s small company only traveled with a handful of musicians, so Prokofiev limited himself to a scoring of oboe, clarinet, violin, viola and double bass.
 From the beginning, his plan was to create two parallel versions of the music: one a ballet score, the other a concert work.
-The ballet debuted in 1925 under the title “Trapeze,” and a truncated version of the music premiered in 1927 as the Quintet, Opus 39.
+The ballet debuted in 1925 under the title Trapèze, and a truncated version of the music premiered in 1927 as the Quintet, Op.
+39.

-Working in Paris in the mid-1920s, Prokofiev felt pressure to keep up with the modernist drive toward ever increasing complexity in music.
-The Quintet incorporated some of his most pungent harmonies, and yet his knack for tuneful melodic lines and well-contoured phrases could not be repressed, even though it drew fire from contemporary tastemakers.
-The opening movement presents an orderly, angular theme, and then elaborates it through two linked variations.
-The bass takes a turn spelling out a thorny melody to begin the Andante energico second movement, but again the material finds its own form of lyricism.
+Working in Paris in the mid-1920s, Prokofiev felt pressure to keep up with the increasing adventurousness of contemporary music.
+The Quintet incorporated some of his most experimental sonorities to date, and yet his talent for tuneful melodies and well-contoured phrases still shaped the music.
+The opening movement presents an orderly theme and then elaborates it through two linked variations.
+To begin the Andante energico second movement, the bass takes a turn spelling out a thorny melody, and again the material finds its own form of lyricism.

 The third movement is a pulsing, scherzo-like escapade.
 The fourth movement, marked Adagio pesante (“slow and heavy”), limits all melodic activity to evenly spaced eighth-notes, with support from faster viola arpeggios and irregular bass rhythms.
 Within the churning layers of the fifth movement, melodic echoes and breaks for pizzicato bass solos preserve the transparency.
-The Andantino that concludes the Quintet brings out more of the same: throbbing rhythms, fluid melodies and counter-lines, and a polished refinement that keeps this music easy on the ears, despite the liberal dashes of dissonance.
+The Andantino that concludes the Quintet brings out more of the same: throbbing rhythms, fluid melodic lines, and a polished refinement that keeps this music easy on the ears, even with the liberal dashes of dissonance.